micmejia/bible-dump/AMPC/Mark/Mark 2.md

-One Sabbath He was going along beside the fields of standing grain, and as they made their way, His disciples began to [^n]pick off the grains.
+One Sabbath He was going along beside the fields of standing grain, and as they made their way, His disciples began to pick off the grains.